WEEI-FM: Eagle 93.7 (1994–1999)

 On September 30, 1994, after the station was sold to American Radio Systems, WCGY became 1970s hits-formatted WEGQ "Eagle 93.7", which then underwent many changes over its five-year existence.
 Initially, it played music from 1970 to 1979, ranging from classic rock and pop, to disco, novelty and easy listening.
 As time went on, WEGQ added late 1960s and early 1980s music.
 The Lost 45s with Barry Scott was moved to WEGQ from sister station WBMX and became a Sunday night staple there before heading to WODS.
 By 1995, it also leaned toward classic rock.
 The station's morning show team, Karlson and McKenzie, would later be heard on WZLX.
 In 1996, WEGQ's transmitter was moved south from Andover to a newly constructed tower in Peabody, which increased the station's signal in Downtown Boston and the South Shore.

 Westinghouse Electric Corporation, then-parent company of CBS Radio, announced its acquisition of American Radio Systems in September 1997.
 As the combined company would have controlled 59 percent of advertising revenues in the Boston market, as well as three of the top five radio stations, in April 1998 the Department of Justice ordered CBS to divest WEGQ, WEEI, WRKO, and WAAF (now WKVB), as well as KSD and KLOU in St. Louis and WOCT in Baltimore, as a condition of its approval of the merger.
 In August 1998, Entercom announced plans to acquire the four Boston-area stations, along with WWTM (now WVEI), from CBS for $140 million.

 Star 93.7 (1999–2005)

 Shortly after the sale was approved, at 10:00 p.m. on March 31, 1999, after playing "You Can't Always Get What You Want" by The Rolling Stones, WEGQ began stunting with a loop of Prince's "1999".
 At 3:00 p.m. the following day, the station flipped to rhythmic adult contemporary as WQSX, "Star 93.7".
 The first song on "Star" was "You Dropped a Bomb on Me" by The Gap Band.
 The format consisted of 1970s and 1980s-soul music, dance music and rhythmic hit music.
 This format, however, did not catch any fire in the Arbitron ratings, but did have a loyal audience and served a small niche in Boston.
-During 2001, controversial "Survivor" winner Richard Hatch was a morning host briefly.
+During 2001, controversial Survivor: Borneo winner Richard Hatch was a morning host briefly.